takis104/WiCHORD-chord-application-P2P-Wireless-Sensor-Network-IoT/README.md

 # WiCHORD: Chord Protocol application on a P2P LoRaWAN Wireless Sensor Network - IoT
-Advanced p2p Wireless Sensor Network (WSN) System Based on the Chord Protocol and LoRa Wireless Technology
+Advanced p2p Wireless Sensor Network (WSN) System Based on the Chord Protocol from DHTs and LoRa Wireless Technology

 The case study of this project is to customize the Chord Protocol in a Wireless Sensor Network environment.

+This solution will be proposed on a conference paper in the IEEE IISA 2022 Conference.

 ## Contents:
 - Simulator Application of the Chord Protocol overlay on sensor networks in Python